ContainerSolutions/k8s-deployment-strategies/canary/application-gateway-ingress-controller/README.md

 deployment-my-app-v1-657c65694c-vdvd8   1/1     Running   0          68s

 # Then deploy version 2 of the application and scale down version 1 to 9 replicas at same time
-version 2 to 1 replicas (meaning ~10% of traffic) + version 1 to 9 replicas (meaning ~90% of traffic)
+# version 2 to 1 replicas (meaning ~10% of traffic) + version 1 to 9 replicas (meaning ~90% of traffic)
 $ kubectl apply -f app-v2.yaml
 deployment.apps/deployment-my-app-v2 created

-$ kubectl scale --replicas=9 deployment/deployment-my-app-v1 -n ns-canry
+$ kubectl scale --replicas=9 deployment/deployment-my-app-v1 -n ns-canary
 deployment.apps/deployment-my-app-v1 scaled

 # Only one pod with the new version should be running.
 # You can test if the second deployment was successful